HSBC fires UK staff over mock execution video

 HSBC declined to say how many employees had been dismissed.

-“This is an abhorrent video and HSBC would like to apologize for any offense caused,” a spokeswoman said.
+“This is an abhorrent video and HSBC would like to apologise for any offence caused,” a spokeswoman said.

 The video shows five people in black jumpsuits and balaclavas pretending to behead another man who is kneeling in an orange jumpsuit.
 They use a coat hanger as a pretend knife.